 - a.
 All or part of a Standing Order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting.

 - d.
-The decision of the Chairman of a meeting as to the application of Standing Orders at the meeting shall be final.
+The decision of the Chairperson of a meeting as to the application of Standing Orders at the meeting shall be final.